getdave/grunt-deployments/README.md

 You may wish to have your backups reside outside the current working directory of your Gruntfile.
 In which case simply provide the relative path eg: ````../../backups````.

+#### options.target

+Type: `String`
+Default value: ``

+A string value that represents the default target for the tasks.
+You can easily override it using the `--target` option

 ## Contributing